 malaria for children under 5 years of age.
 It allows treatment of

-This programme allows treatment of childhood illnesses including pneumonia, diarrhoea and severe acute malnutrition
+additional childhood illnesses including pneumonia, diarrhoea and severe

 Anon.
 Assignment Report: Annual Review - Summary Sheet.
 Integrated Community Case Management (ICCM) South Sudan.
 HEART, UK (2015) 23 pp.